Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Simulation Studies

 \item[\textit{Skewed Student-$t$ rewards:}] $Y_{k^*,t} = \mu^* + \sigma S_{\lambda_{k^*},t}$ and $Y_{k,t} = \sigma S_{\lambda_k,t}$ for $k \neq k^*$, with $\lambda_{k^*} = 0.3$, and $\lambda_k \in \{ -0.5, 0.6\}$ to account for both positive and negative skewness; here, $S_{\lambda,t} \sim \text{Skew-}t_{\nu, \lambda}$ denotes a Skew-$t$ distribution with skewness parameter $\lambda$ and $\nu = 3$ degrees of freedom.
 Mean and standard deviation parameters are as above.
 This scenario allows to simultaneously evaluate heavy tails and distributional asymmetry in the rewards, both present in financial environments due to the presence of extreme events and the leverage effect~\citep{engle1993measuring}.
-This represents a phenomenon where negative shocks (bad news) tend to increase volatility more than positive shocks (good news). \end{description} Each scenario is assessed in Monte Carlo (MC) studies (of size $M = 1,000$), in terms of both standard bandit performance metrics, which quantify exploration–exploitation efficiency, and standard conformal-prediction metrics, which assess the statistical properties of the derived uncertainty intervals.
-Specifically, the following measures are considered.

-\begin{description} \item[\textit{Cumulative Regret:}] A central measure of performance in sequential decision-making, which quantifies the loss incurred by not selecting the optimal arm.
+This represents a phenomenon where negative shocks (bad news) tend to increase volatility more than positive shocks (good news). \end{description} Each scenario is assessed in Monte Carlo (MC) studies of size $M = 1,000$, in terms of both bandit performance metrics, which quantify exploration–exploitation efficiency, and CP metrics, which assess the properties of the derived uncertainty intervals.
+Specifically, the following measures are considered. \begin{description} \item[\textit{Cumulative Regret:}] A central measure of performance in sequential decision-making, which quantifies the loss incurred by not selecting the optimal arm.
 We evaluate it through its empirical mean across the $M$ MC replications as:

 where $\mu^* = 0.05$ is the mean reward of the optimal arm, and $\mu_{a_t^{(m)}}$ denotes the mean reward associated with the arm selected at time $t$ in the $m$-th replication.
-Regret trajectories $\{R_t\}_{t=1}^{T}$ provide insight into the learning ability and speed of a bandit policy.\\
+Regret trajectories $\{R_t\}_{t=1}^{T}$ provide insight into the learning ability and speed of a bandit policy.

 \item[\textit{Best-arm Selection:}] To quantify the convergence toward the optimal arm, we compute the average cumulative proportion of times the optimal arm is selected over $t$ rounds, that is,

 An increasing $\hat{\pi}_{k^*, t} \in [0,1]$ over time indicates convergence toward the optimal arm $k^{*}$.